-MCJ 3E 09: Sports Journalism
+MCJ 4E 10: Sports Journalism

+- I. Write short notes on any four of the following.

 - 1. Curtain-raiser

 - 2. Neo Sports

 - 3. Color Pieces

 - 4. Ghost writing

 - 5. Underlay

 - 6. Upsound

-- 7. Inquest Pieces

 - II.
 Write a review of a Malayalam sports magazine.

 - III.
 Prepare a profile of Sania Mirza.

-- III.
+- IV.
 Critically analyze the sports pages of two English newspapers.

-- IV.
-"Indian media is obsessed with cricket."
+- V. "Indian media is obsessed with cricket."
 Comment.

-- VI.
+VI.
 How is radio commentary different from television?

 VII.
-Discuss the challenges faced by print and broadcast sports journalists in the context of the new media environment.
+Discuss the challenges faced by print and broadcast sports journalists in the context of the new media environment.VIII.

-VIII.
 Examine the impact on sports journalism with the ongoing commercialization of the sports industry and media corporations.